Did The Titanic Skip This Common ‘Good Luck Ritual’ Used On Ships?: ‘Doomed Before It Even Left The Dock’

 ♬ Mysterious and sad BGM(1120058) – S and N

-For more on the Titanic, see haunting photos of its sinkings, recovered artifacts from the shipwreck, and the harrowing stories of twelve survivors.
+For more on the Titanic, see haunting photos of its sinking and artifacts recovered from its wreck, then learn the harrowing stories of 12 of its survivors.

 All That's Interesting Logo